James Franco

 BirthdayApr 19, 1978

-In 2014, a 17-year-old girl posted several screenshots of alleged messages between her and Franco on Instagram.
+In 2014, a 17-year-old girl posted several screenshots of messages she said had been exchanged between her and Franco on Instagram.
 The messages showed that Franco, then aged 35, tried to meet her in a hotel room even after she told him she was only 17.
 In 2018, the Los Angeles Times reported that five women had accused Franco of inappropriate or sexually exploitative behavior while Franco was serving as their acting teacher or mentor.
-A lawsuit filed by some of Franco's former acting students alleged sexual harassment and fraud; the suit was settled for $2.2 million in 2021.
+A lawsuit filed by some of Franco's former acting students alleged sexual harassment and fraud.
+The suit was settled for $2.2 million in 2021.

 Biography from the Wikipedia article James Franco.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.